Expenditure on Children in the Northern Territory

 - Transition to longer term funding (7+ years) with a relational approach to contracting that focuses on continuous improvement.

-- Ensure funding covers the full cost of service delivery.
+- Ensure funding reflects the full cost of service delivery.

-- Take into account providers’ ability to provide physically accessible and culturally appropriate services to children and families.
+- Take into account providers’ ability to provide culturally appropriate services to children and families.

 Reform area 3